evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_RWD/_index.md

 ## Performance

-The Ford Mustang Mach-E Long Range RWD has a maximum power of 216 KW (294 hp/290 bhp) and a total torque of 430 nm (317 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 7 seconds and has a top speed of 180 km/h (112 mph).
+The Ford Mustang Mach-E Long Range RWD offers modest performance with a maximum power of 216 kW (294 hp / 290 bhp) and a total torque of 430 Nm (317 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7 seconds and has a top speed of180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging